thomasio101/SelenScript/readme.md

 g: table[string=number]
 h: array[string]
 ```

-`continue` works like any other language
+### `continue` control flow statement
+The `continue` statement skips to the end of a loop iteration.

+**NOTE**
-NOTE: versions prior to (LuaJIT/Lua5.2+) may not support this as it use's goto
+Versions of the Lua language prior to Lua 5.2 may not support this feature as it utilises the `goto` statement.
 ```Lua
 for i, v in pairs(t) do
 	if type(v) ~= "string" then